If you are already an NZALPA Member - click here

 - Death payment

 In the event of sickness resulting in the suspension or cancellation of your medical certificate, the Mutual Benefit Fund will give you financial assistance and encouragement to regain your certificate so you may continue your flying or air traffic control career.
-There are two Mutual Benefit Funds available for to all current financial NZALPA members; one for pilots, the other for air traffic controllers.
+There are two Mutual Benefit Funds available for all current financial NZALPA members; one for pilots, the other for air traffic controllers.

 The funds are independent from NZALPA with the Trustees on the Pilot’s Fund made up from operational commercial airline pilots, legal profession and Airline management representation.